c-phelps/Portfolio/README.md

 GitHub\
 Wireframing website "https://app.diagrams.net/"\

-## Special Thanks:
-Daler Singh and Sachin J. for having taught me how to apply what we are learning with CSS and HTML into an active webpage.

 ### Done so far:
 Website matches the wireframe mockup\
 When users click on the Nav links, they are taken to the corresponding section\